kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-own-domain.md

 This tutorial shows how to set up your custom domain and prepare a certificate to use the domain for exposing a service.
 The components used are Gardener [External DNS Management](https://gardener.cloud/docs/concepts/networking/dns-managment/#external-dns-management) and [Certificate Management](https://gardener.cloud/docs/concepts/networking/cert-managment/).

-Once you finish the steps, learn how to expose a service using the [Expose a service](./apix-01-expose-service-apigateway.md) tutorial.
+Once you finish the steps, learn how to [expose a service](./apix-02-expose-service-apigateway.md) or how to [expose and secure a service](./apix-03-expose-and-sercure-service.md).

+## Prerequisites

 To follow this tutorial, use Kyma 2.0 or higher.

-## Prerequisites

 If you use a cluster not managed by Gardener, install the [External DNS Management](https://github.com/gardener/external-dns-management) and [Certificate Management](https://github.com/gardener/cert-management) components manually in a dedicated Namespace.